DavidHickman/tnris.org/content/markdown/twdb-map-ordering.md

 ---
 template: twdb-order-form.html
-title: TWDB Custom Map Ordering
+title: TWDB Map Ordering
 ---
-Welcome to the Map Service Center's order form.
+Welcome to TWDB map ordering form.
+TNRIS acts as the GIS and map support for the TWDB.

-Please fill out the information below and TNRIS staff will begin processing your order as soon as it is received.
+Please fill out the form and our staff will contact you shortly to verify your order and collect payment information.

-For other inquiries please use the general [contact form](contact).